-Some annotations that are currently in the system should be reviewed and updated.
-There are several examples of duplicated annotations that should be deleted (e.g. RS01SBPS-SF01A-4A-NUTNRA101 annotation ID 1370 duplicates 572), and annotations from several years ago that indicate an investigation is pending (CE04OSPS-SF01B-2A-CTDPFA107), a correction needs to be applied (e.g. CE02SHBP-LJ01D-06-CTDBPN106 annotation ID 201), or an algorithm is currently under review and all data are considered incorrect (CP02PMCI-WFP01-01-VEL3DK000 annotation ID 1402).
+Additionally, annotations within the system should be reviewed and updated.
+For example, duplicated annotations that should be deleted (e.g. RS01SBPS-SF01A-4A-NUTNRA101 annotation ID 1370 duplicates 572).
+There are also annotations from several years ago that indicate that require resolution – e.g., an investigation is pending (CE04OSPS-SF01B-2A-CTDPFA107), a correction needs to be applied (e.g. CE02SHBP-LJ01D-06-CTDBPN106 annotation ID 201), or an algorithm is currently under review and all data are considered incorrect (CP02PMCI-WFP01-01-VEL3DK000 annotation ID 1402).
 If these annotations are outdated, they need to be updated so users have the most current information regarding these datasets.
-Deviations from planned sampling rates should also be annotated (e.g. CP01CNSM-RID27-03-CTDBPC000 deployments 5-7).
+Lastly, deviations from planned sampling rates should be annotated (e.g. CP01CNSM-RID27-03-CTDBPC000 deployments 5-7).

 During an OOI Ocean Data Labs workshop in March 2019, data requests were taking an exceedingly long time to fulfill.
-We submitted a Redmine ticket (ticket # 14236) on the first day of the workshop, when participants were mainly planning their projects and not actively trying to download data.
-We received a response that the systems team was being alerted, and received no further communication from the OOI team until 2 days later, which was after the workshop participants had attempted to download data.
+A Redmine ticket (ticket # 14236) was submitted on the first day of the workshop when participants were mainly planning their projects and not actively trying to download data.
+A response was received that the systems team was being alerted, and no further communication was received from the OOI team until 2 days later, which was after the workshop participants had attempted to download data.
 There was no explanation of the issue, just that they had also seen the delay and it “cleared up”.
-The workshop participants struggled to download data throughout the workshop, and we had no explanation or communication from the OOI regarding the nature of the issue or a timeline for resolution.
+The workshop participants struggled to download data throughout the workshop, and there was no explanation or communication from the OOI regarding the nature of the issue or a timeline for resolution.

 1.2 Missing data

-Numerous instrument deployments for each array are not available for download from the OOI cyberinfrastructure (Table 4) are not annotated to explain why the data aren’t available.
-These data either need to be ingested or annotated to explain why they aren’t available for download (full list: Tables S1-S4).
+Numerous instrument deployments for each array are not available for download from the OOI Cyberinfrastructure (Table 4) and there are no annotations to explain why.
+These data either need to be ingested or a reason for their absence provided (full list: Tables S1-S4).

 Table 4.
-Number of instruments missing at least one deployment/delivery method, by array
+Number of instruments missing for at least one deployment/delivery method, by array